Rojta/rnc-blog-posts/update-1-6.md

 - Added new admin punishment menu.

 ## Changes
+- You will no longer be removed from spectate mode when the player you are spectating dies.

 - Recoil changes:
   - When shooting from a vehicle, your recoil now depends on the speed of the vehicle.
 More speed = more recoil.
   - Changed the way drive-by recoil looks *(it now jolts the camera upwards, making it look more 'natural')*.